harness/developer-hub/docs/continuous-delivery/onboard-cd/upgrading/upgrade-nextgen-cd.md

 - A flexible and customized platform for policy-based control across the software development lifecycle.
 - Provides visibility into regulated applications/environments and exposes which compliance rules were not followed.
-- Enforce policies at when pipelines are saved or run.
+- Enforce policies when pipelines are saved or run.
 - Shift-left governance finds breaches as early as possible.
 - Based on [Open Policy Agent (OPA)](https://www.openpolicyagent.org/), the open source industry standard.